MachiRic/MobileGameAlcolock/README.md

 Then open your preferred browser and type: `http://127.0.0.1:8082/index.html`

 <!--You also need Phaser to run the project.
 [Here](http://phaser.io/download/stable) is a guide to download Phaser.-->

+#### Important files

+[Index.html](index.html): This is the file that run and show all the other files that contain the app.
+This is where we switch between screens etc.

+[Game](src/Game.js): This file is where we write the code for the actual game and gameplay.
+This is where the magic happens and where we will do the most coding.

+[Preloader](src/Preloader.js): In this file we preload all the images and audio files that we will use in the app.